jellyfishlake/pcapanalyzer/README.md

 # Install

 The setup comes with with a small install script.
+It is recommendend to switch to a virtual environment before installation.

 > `sh setup.sh`